macobra52/SMB2-Randomizer/README.md

 - Sometimes a Tweeter or Snifit may emerge from an Ostro when separated instead of a Shyguy like normal.
 Additionally sometimes enemies may emerge from Small Jars faster than expected.
 These are minor side effects from randomizing Small Jars.

+### Vanilla Glitches to be Aware of:

+- If you pick up a plant containing a Bob-omb while the screen is shaking from throwing a POW block, the Bob-omb will simply fall off the screen without exploding, but it WILL explode without warning in the next room you transition to, resulting in unavoidable damage (unless you are climbing a vine).
+To avoid this it is recommended that you do not pick up plants during the shaking effect if the plant's contents are unknown.

 ### Special Thanks To:

 - CurtsNewBrand for all of the inital testing for this idea and giving me the drive to see it through.